How to Balance and Maximize Flavors When Cooking

 Sour

-I think this flavor has the least amount of fans… But it is my favorite!
-Even a small addition of sour taste to the dish can bring a boring dish alive.
+I think this flavor has the least number of fans.
+But it is my favorite!
+Even a tiny addition of a sour taste can bring a bland dish alive.
 Sour balances spice and sweetness.
-That is why we add sour cream to the soup and stews as well as or yogurt to the curry or stew.
+That is why we add sour cream to the soup and stews or yogurt to the curry or stew.
 Sour will counteract that heat, creating a new balance of flavors.

 Here is where this flavor is dominant: Lime Juice, Orange Juice, Lemon Juice, Vinegar, Tomato Paste, Pickled Vegetables, Sour Cream, Sauerkraut, Kefir, Yogurt and Tomatoes.

-When your dish is too sour, add a bit of sweet to balance the dish out.
+When your dish is too sour, add a bit of sweetness to balance the dish.

 Play with these combinations & enjoy your new creations!

-Leave a comment and let me know what YOUR favorite combination of flavors is.
+Leave a comment and let me know YOUR favorite combination of flavors.

 Do you want to know more?
 Book a session here: https://calendly.com/thrivinghormones-llc/15-minute-free-consultation